f5devcentral/f5-agility-labs-containers/docs/class5/module2/lab2.rst

             "port": 80,
             "bindAddr": "10.10.201.220"

+.. tip:: Don't forget the "," at the end of the ""port": 80," line.

 Create the modified pool-only deployment

 .. code-block:: console

      [root@ose-mstr01 ocp]# oc create -f pool-only.yaml
      configmap "k8s.poolonly" created
+     [root@ose-mstr01 ocp]#

 Connect to the virtual server at http://10.10.201.220.
-Does the connection work?
-If not, try the following troubleshooting options
+Does the connection work If not, try the following troubleshooting options:

   1) Capture the http request to see if the connection is established with the bigip
-2) Follow the following networking troubleshooting Tasks
+  2) Follow the following network troubleshooting section

-Network troubleshooting
+Network Troubleshooting
 -----------------------

 How do I verify connectivity between the BIG-IP VTEP and the OSE Node?